kajott/adventofcode/2018/08/README.md

 ## Solution Notes

-This was a refreshingly simple and straighforward puzzle for a change.
+This was a refreshingly simple and straightforward puzzle for a change.
 Nothing particular to report here.

 * Part 1, Python: 163 bytes, <100 ms
 * Part 2, Python: 232 bytes, <100 ms